grgr/manage_cache/README.md

    ```
    So, the cache for a users` shoes would be deleted if either the color of one of his shoes or his name changes.

-+ Regexp can be used for paginated content, e.g.:
++ Regexp can be used for e.g. paginated content:

    ```
    class User < ActiveRecord::Base